Autonomous Continual Learning for Environment Adaptation of Computer-Use Agents: Details of Curriculum Task Generation

 \subsection{Iteration 0}

+Notably, under our zero-data setting, no tasks are available at the beginning of training to assess the agent’s initial capability.
+To address this, we let the generator $G$ synthesize an initial task set based on context and exploration trajectories.
+We then conduct a capability evaluation on this task set to obtain feedback, which is subsequently used to generate the task set for Iteration 1, explicitly tailored to the current agent.
+We refer to this initialization phase as Iteration 0.
 During Iteration 0, the task generator focuses on synthesizing a set of atomic tasks that cover essential and frequently used atomic actions in target environments, thereby providing a foundational skill set for subsequent curriculum learning.
 Tasks from iteration 0 are not used for training; they are only used to assess the agent’s initial capabilities and guide task synthesis in later iterations.